 “Or, a chevron between three lozenges azure, on a chief gules an eagle displayed of the first.”
 These arms of Hyde, as described in the 1623 visitation, imply a distant kinship with the Hyde branch that later produce Anne Hyde, mother of queens Mary II and Anne.

+As already stated, the 1565 Visitation mentions Robert’s brother Walter without giving any indication that the Bridport Mohuns were entitled to a coat of arms, but they are certainly displaying arms in this memorial of 1603.
 The Mohun arms shown in Margaret’s memorial are a variation of the ancient arms of Mohun, having the addition of a bordure and a crescent.

-The senior branch of the Mohun clan had long since replaced the ermine sleeve with a gold cross engrailed on a black field.
+The senior (Boconnoc) branch of the Mohun clan had long since replaced the ermine sleeve with a gold cross engrailed on a black field.
 The use of this coat makes descent via the Boconnoc branch of the family somewhat less likely.

-The arms shown on Maximilian’s brass have their odd feature.
+The arms shown on the brass commemorating Maximilian (1) have their odd feature.
 Hutchins apparently described them in his “History and Antiquities of Dorset” as ‘Mohun quartering Hyde and impaling Churchill, with a crescent.’
 Certainly, for a son of Robert Mohun and Margaret Hyde, married to a Churchill, that is what one would expect.
 What one finds today, however, is Mohun quartering Hyde and Churchill with a crescent over all, as shown above.
-This is, in fact, the coat of arms described in the 1623 heralds’ visitation and is the coat appropriate to Maximilian the son of the people memorialised in the monument.
+This is, in fact, the coat of arms described in the 1623 heralds’ visitation and is the coat appropriate to Maximilian (2) the son of the people memorialised in the monument.

 It is possible that the elder Maximilian quartered the arms of his wife, she being an heiress and he, as her husband taking responsibility for her estates.
 As heraldry became more formalised such a state would be shown by displaying the wife’s coat of arms in an escutcheon in the centre of the husband’s shield, but we have seen at least one contemporary example (the Grylls monument at Lanreath, circa 1623) where the arms of non-heiresses are impaled with those of their husbands, but the arms of an heiress were quartered with those of hers.